• Skip to content

 Andre Viljoen welcomes expression of interest for supervisory support from individuals interested in architecture and urban design, with a particular focus on sustainable design, urban agriculture and alternative architectural practices including engagement processes.
 His inaugural lecture as Professor of Architecture provides an overview of his personal research.

-He has acted as a Ph.D. supervisor at the University of Brighton and Cambridge and as an examiner at the Universities of Sheffield, Oxford Brookes, and Brighton.
+He has acted as a Ph.D. supervisor at the University of Brighton and Cambridge and as an examiner at University College London (The Bartlett), University of Sheffield, Oxford Brookes University, and Brighton.

 Doctoral Post-Graduate Research supervision: